JunShern/Course_Project_GCD/README.md

 This project tidies up an existing dataset of sensor data, and performs basic analysis on the data.

+##Quickstart: How to use this
+To use the script, you will need the data included in the UCI HAR folder, as well as the run_analysis.R file.
+It is recommended that you simply fork this repository and clone it on to your computer so you can run it locally.

+Once you have the necessary files, open the run_analysis.R file in RStudio or your preferred R development environment, and run the script.
+Make sure that the UCI HAR folder is in the same directory you are running the script from.

+You will find a dataframe "df2" in your environment after running the script - this is the tidy dataset that is the output of this script.

 ##File Overview
 The repository contains: